beginning of content

 This can cause pain and discomfort.

 Injuries can affect any part of your back, but injuries most often happen in your lower back.
-Common injuries include:
+They can also happen to your:

 What are the symptoms of a back injury?